-- BlueJ: Running with the help of a JDK (Java Development Kit), it’s utilization is for educational purpose but also suitable for those who want to do small-scale development.
+- BlueJ: Running with the help of a JDK (Java Development Kit), it’s utilization is for educational purposes but also suitable for those who want to do small-scale development.

 - DrJava: DrJava is a very lightweight development environment to write programs of Java that is designed primarily for students.
 Also, Java developers can use it as a unit testing tool, source-level debugger, and pane for evaluating program text.

 - IntelliJ Idea: This IDE has a lot of versatility and stability.
 It has a number of tools for refactoring, software testing and more.
 Furthermore, the code coverage analysis and integrated version control the system which is very helpful.
 IntelliJ supports different languages like Java, Groovy and Scala.